TheToriqul/product-recommendation-system/README.md

    - Knowledge base from CSV dataset (~10-30 seconds)
    - Training prompts for chatbot
    - Saved in `training_data/` directory
+3. **Generate Embeddings** (if not cached):
+   - Semantic embeddings for all products (~1-2 minutes)
+   - Cached in `embeddings_cache/` directory for faster future startups

-**Note:** The first run may take a few minutes to download models.
-Subsequent runs are instant as models are cached locally.
+**Note:** The first run may take a few minutes to download models and generate embeddings.
+Subsequent runs are instant as models and embeddings are cached locally.

 The GUI application will launch automatically.
 No browser access needed - it's a desktop application!